Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 This is where i built and developed an interest within technology of wondering how it wors from the theorys to practical's.
 I also had a Macbook but ran into numerous of issues within my experience.
 This issue was having a corrupt MascOS, leading to me learning how to go into the utility disk and this then led me to encounter my first troubleshoot, at first I was confused however i soon did a Google search and learnt how to diagmoise and troubleshoot the issue and this then resolved the corrupted file by reinstalling MacOS in a new disk drive.
 Furthermore, this issue made me defer from using MacOS any longer and switched back to Windows and ever since I have not ran into any issues.

+Moreover, within this module i would like to specifically learn how processors actually work and what is inside of them including how RAM works.
+Furthermore, developing and broadening my general knowledge of computaional processes.
+In addition, I would like to know how data is transferred through computers and learning the basic fundamentals of any programming language.
 TBD